whole-tale/wt-design-docs/users_guide/manage.rst

 By URL
 """"""
-The URL of the data package can also be used to locate the package instead of the doi.
+The URL of the data package can also be used to locate the package instead of the DOI.
 In the previous example, pasting "https://search.dataone.org/#view/doi:10.18739/A29G5GD0V" into the search box will give the same data package which can subsequently be registered.